 For over 20 years, Diane has delivered technology solutions in the corporate environment while managing, mentoring, and coaching individuals to develop their leadership, interpersonal, and technical skills.
 She’s worked with executives in both business and technology to develop and implement strategic business technology roadmaps.
 Her accomplishments at Capital Group include establishing a Program Management Office and a Technology Business Office.
 She was also part of the cross-functional working group for a global IT-wide Transformation Program.

 Diane is a Certified Professional Coach with credentials from the Institute for Professional Excellence in Coaching (iPEC) which is an International Coaching Federation (ICF) accredited program.
-She is certified in in Conversational Intelligence (C-IQ) and Hogan Assessments, and is an Energy Leadership Index – Master Practitioner (ELI-MP).
+She is certified in in Conversational Intelligence (C-IQ), Hogan Assessments, Leadership Versatility Index (LVI), and is an Energy Leadership Index – Master Practitioner (ELI-MP).
 She is also a member of the invitation-only Forbes Coaches Council and the ICF.
-She regularly participates in Executive Coaching conferences and workshops conducted by leaders in the field.

 “To get to the next level of greatness depends on the quality of our culture, which depends on the quality of our relationships, which depends on the quality of our conversations.
 Everything happens through conversations!”